 - Boarding: No

-- Extracurricular activities offered: Drama Club, Sinfonia, Concert Band, Big Band, Jazz Combo, Chamber Choir, Art Space, Debating & Public Speaking, SPORT: Parkour, Basketball, Soccer, Fencing, Archery & Duke of Edinburgh
+- Extracurricular activities offered: Drama Club, Chess Club, Art Space, Debating & Public Speaking, Duke of Edinburgh’s Award; MUSIC: Sinfonia, Concert Band, Big Band, Jazz Combo, Chamber Choir; SPORT: Parkour, Basketball, Soccer, Fencing and Archery.

-- Notable Alumni: Bliss N Eso Jonathan “Bliss” Notely and Max “Eso” MacKinnon (Australian Hip Hop band); Brenna Hobson (Director of Programming, Sydney Opera House); Caitlin Fitzsimmons (Senior Writer, The Sydney Morning Herald); Cody Sheehan (Cystic Fibrosis Advocate & youngest ever Board Director for CF Together); David Heimann (Company Director Orson & Blake); Dr Andrew Keyworth (GP); John Polson (Australian Actor, Director and Founder of Tropfest); Luke Fischer (Poet); Manon Gunderson-Briggs (Actor); Phoenix Keating (Fashion Designer); Richard Claremont (Australian Painter); Scott Needham (Photographer); Stephen Ormandy (Artist & Co-Founder Dinosaur Designs); Taelor-Jane (Musician); Toby Thatcher (Australian/British Conductor); Vanilla Tupu (Film maker/Producer)
+- Notable Alumni: Angelina Meany (Set and Costume Designer NIDA); Bliss N Eso Jonathan “Bliss” Notely and Max “Eso” MacKinnon (Australian Hip Hop band); Brenna Hobson (Director of Programming, Sydney Opera House); Caitlin Fitzsimmons (Senior Writer, The Sydney Morning Herald); Cody Sheehan (Cystic Fibrosis Advocate & youngest ever Board Director for CF Together); David Heimann (Company Director Orson & Blake); Dr Andrew Keyworth (GP); John Polson (Australian Actor, Director and Founder of Tropfest); Luke Fischer (Poet); Manon Gunderson-Briggs (Actor); Phoenix Keating (Fashion Designer); Richard Claremont (Australian Painter); Scott Needham (Photographer); Stephen Ormandy (Artist & Co-Founder Dinosaur Designs); Taelor-Jane (Musician); Toby Thatcher (Australian/British Conductor); Vanilla Tupu (Film maker/Producer)

 - Transport Options:

-- Private Bus: Glenaeon Charter Buses run from Sydney’s Eastern suburbs, Northern Beaches, Inner West and through Balmain/Lane Cove area to two of their three campuses in Castlecrag (K-Class 2) and Middle Cove (Class 3-Year 12).
+- Private Bus: Glenaeon Charter Buses operate from Sydney’s Eastern Suburbs, Northern Beaches, and Inner West, and through the Balmain/Lane Cove area, to two of their three campuses: Castlecrag (K-Class 3) and Middle Cove (Class 4, Year 12).

-- Public Bus: Services originate in Manly, Northbridge, Castlecrag, Chatswood, and Wynyard, as well as Belrose, Castle Cove, Davidson, Killarney Heights, and Warringah Mall.
+- Public Bus: Services operate from Manly, Northbridge, Castlecrag, Chatswood, and Wynyard, as well as from Belrose, Castle Cove, Davidson, Killarney Heights, and Warringah Mall.

-- Scholarships: Glenaeon offers various scholarships for new and existing High School students, including a general scholarship (Year 7 entry), a music scholarship (Years 7 to 10 entry) and an academic merit scholarship (Year 11 entry).
-The closing date for Glenaeon Year 7, 2026 scholarship is 28 February 2025.
+- Scholarships: Glenaeon offers various scholarships for new and existing Primary and High School students, including a general scholarship (Year 7 entry), a music scholarship (Years 7 to 10 entry) and an academic merit scholarship (Year 11 entry).
+The closing date for the 2027 Glenaeon High School scholarships is 27 February 2026.

 Glenaeon Rudolf Steiner School Open Days & Tours